top of page

 Bands and Hooks and Wires Oh My

-And the support, when there was any, still relied on the same oppressively tight chest bands that bras used, plus some torturous combination of hooks, wires, hard nylon straps, squeezy nylon compression, or gratuitous foam padding.
+The options that offered better support and shaping mostly relied on oppressively tight elastic chest bands just like bras.
+If not, there would inevitably be some other torturous combination of bra-like 'cheats' including hooks, wires, hard nylon straps, squeezy nylon compression, or gratuitous foam padding.

 Designing Something Better

 At this point, I had a fire in my belly that wasn't just reflux from my tight bra band!
-I was determined to fix this.
+So I set out to make something better.

-So I spent the next six years designing prototypes, seeking out technical experts, sourcing fabrics and factories.
+I spent the next six years designing prototypes, consulting with technical experts, sourcing fabrics and searching for factories.
 All to solve the one big problem: how to shape and support a full bust comfortably -- without that hateful chest band.

 Learning That A Lot of Women Need This